-FC Agenda Item No. 6 / Page No. 1 15/9/2015

-FROM : Group Manager Executive & Economic Development

-DATE : 7 September, 2015

-SUBJECT: ANTARCTIC CITIES PROJECT - UTAS FUNDING

-REQUEST

-FILE : 10-6-5 LK:LK (s:\\data\economic development\council and committee reports\1\march 2015 onwards\finance\antarctic gateway project\finance committee\15092015\antarctic gateway project utas funding request\v1.docx)
+FC Agenda Item No. 6 / Page No. 1 15 5/9/2015 то : General Manager FROM : Group Manager Executive & Economic Development DATE : 7 September, 2015 SUBJECT : ANTARCTIC CITIES PROJECT - UTAS FUNDING REQUEST FILE : 10-6-5 LK:LK (s:data\economic development\council and committee reports\1_march 2015 onwards\finance\antarctic gateway project\finance committee_15092015_i gateway project utas funding request_v1.docx) antarctic

 1.1.
-The Council has been requested to consider contributing to the funding and in kind support of an Antarctic Cities project, focusing on developing the profiles of the Antarctic Gateway Cities of Hobart, Punta Arenas, Christchurch, Ushuaia and Cape Town.
+The Council has been requested to consider contributing to the funding and in kind support of an Antarctic Cities project, focussing on developing the profiles of the Antarctic Gateway Cities of Hobart, Punta Arenas, Christchurch, Ushuaia and Cape Town.

 - 2.1.
 The Council has been approached to contribute financial and in kind funding to an Antarctic Cities project (Attachment A).
 The overarching theme is to develop new ways of understanding and presenting Hobart's relationship to Antarctica and the four other gateways of Punta Arenas, Christchurch, Ushuaia and Cape Town. - 2.2.
 The project, lead principally by UTAS and Western Sydney University aims to address the following three questions: - How might the Gateway Cities re-brand themselves in relation to Antarctica? - How can citizen engagement (particularly among young people) in the Gateway Cities be enhanced? - What role does the Antarctic connection have for local, national and global tourism to the Gateway Cities? - 2.3.
 There are two levels of involvement, Group 1 and Group 2 cities. - 2.3.1.
 Contributors from Group 1 cities (Hobart, Punta Arenas and Christchurch) will work closely with the project team to ensure that their goals are embedded in the project during the early stages, with the overarching aims highlighted in 2.4. - 2.3.2.
-Group 2 cities (Ushuaia and Cape Town) will not contribute funding, with the research limited to working with a small group
+Group 2 cities (Ushuaia and Cape Town) will not contribute funding, with the research limited to working with a small group of experts and involving their young people in the project via an online game.